shang-lin/shang-lin.github.io/_posts/2016-07-10-Checking-Interpreted-Programs.md

 Interpreted languages like Python and Perl have become ubiquitous.
-It is easier and faster to code in Python than, say, C, but skipping the compile step also means it\'s harder to catch syntax or type errors before you run your code.
+It is easier and faster to code in Python than a lower-level language like C, but skipping the compile step also means it\'s harder to catch syntax or type errors before you run your code.

 Luckily, there are ways to check your interpreted code for errors before running.
 One way is to use an Integrated Development Environment (IDE), such as PyCharm for Python, or a vim plug-in like Syntastic.
 PyCharm detects errors as you code.
 Syntastic checks syntax for a variety of languages when you save your file.

-If you don\'t want to us and IDE or install plug-ins, you can still check your code from the command line.
+You can also check your code from the command line.
 I will show you how to do this in three popular interpreted languages: Python, Perl, and bash.

 **Python**